Full Spectrum vs. Broad Spectrum CBD Oil: What’s the Difference?

 What Is Broad Spectrum CBD Oil?

-The refining process is critical for crafting broad spectrum CBD oil.
+The refining process is critical for crafting broad spectrum oil.
 During this step of the process, you can remove unwanted cannabinoids from the formula.

 Some CBD companies opt to remove THC from their products.
 However, they will keep the other cannabinoids in the formula.
 Companies who remove THC from the final product tend to market their products as broad spectrum CBD oil.